[Updated] Your ultimate gel-polish troubleshooting guide

 How can I create gel-polish nail art?

 “Creating nail art with gel-polish doesn’t have to be complicated; simplicity is often the key for amazing results.
 When starting out, it’s important to get yourself equipped correctly.
-Invest in a couple of good brushes, such as a long striper and fine detail, and then learn how to use them well,” explains Julie-Anne Larivière, nail design expert for Salon System, which distributes Gellux.
+Invest in a couple of good brushes, such as a long striper and fine detail, and then learn how to use them well,” explains Julie-Anne Larivière, Salon System nail expert, which distributes Gellux.

 “When it comes to learning different designs, choose one pattern to master and then take your time practising it.
 One of the most common issues you’ll face is that gel-polish tends to spread when applied over a tacky residue.
 Always wipe residue off before doing any artwork because it avoids the polish looking like a splodge.”